Our most sincere thanks to our donors who have supported for many years. Their support has helped us maintain our activities:

 How to Contribute

-The best way to make your contribution is via Paypal.
+The best way to make your contribution is via this link

 You can also send a check payable to Kehillat Ra’anan.